Wal-Mart unit Massmart says H1 boosted by currency impact

-JOHANNESBURG (Reuters) - Massmart Holdings (MSMJ.J), the South African unit of Wal-Mart Stores Inc (WMT.N), said on Tuesday its first-half earnings rose by as much as 57 percent, lifted by favorable exchange rates.
+JOHANNESBURG, Aug 13 (Reuters) - Massmart Holdings, the South African unit of Wal-Mart Stores Inc, said on Tuesday its first-half earnings rose by as much as 57 percent, lifted by favourable exchange rates.

 Massmart said in a statement it expected headline earnings of between 218 and 234 cents per share for the 26 weeks to June 23, compared with 148.9 cents a year earlier.